-We are currently accepting wool for processing and are 6 months out, meaning if you drop your raw wool off for processing, it will be 6 months before you have a finished product.
+We are currently accepting wool for processing and are 4 - 6 months out, meaning if you drop your raw wool off for processing, it could take 6 months before you have a finished product.
 We aim for 4, but there are many variables.

-Please note the price on fine wool below.
+Please note the price on fine wool and specialty fibers below.

 We will do one fleece if that's all you have.
 We are happy to make roving for you in any amount.
 Yarn quantities under 10 lbs have a minimum $50 set-up fee.
 We do have wool available for purchase to add to yours, if you want to go that route.
 Sometimes a blend will yield a much nicer product in the end depending on the breed and fiber type.
 10 lb minimum for yarn batches.
 Close counts!

 Deposit Example: If you only want your raw fiber washed and carded into roving or batts, multiply the number of pounds of you're sending times $12.00 and send half as your deposit.
 As an example: 10 lbs x $12 is $120.
 Your deposit would be $60.
-Add $2/lb for fine breeds.
+Add $2/lb for fine breeds, Icelandic or alpaca.
 Add $5/lb if I have to skirt your wool.
 I cannot be responsible for the amount of VM in your wool.
 You are.
 What goes in also comes out.
 Some is lost in the process, but not all.
 If you send in extremely dirty fiber, you will also receive that in the end.
 Our machines can only do so much.

-If you want yarn made, please send the full amount for roving and batts.
+If you want yarn made, please send the full amount for roving and batts as your deposit.
 You will be billed for the yarn when it's complete, based on the finished yarn weight.
 Using the above example, $120.00 would be your deposit.

 It is in your best interest financially to skirt your wool.
 Skirting is the process of removing all of the largest vegetable matter (VM), tags, which include grease and poop tags, burrs, wood shavings, sticks, etc from the wool.
 You are paying on incoming weight, so you are essentially paying for what is tossed in the compost.
 Skirting takes up much of my valuable time and I have to charge for that service.
 My skirting fee is $5/lb, again that is incoming weight.
 This raises your price per lb for wash/pick/card from $12 or $14 to $17 or $19, depending on the breed.
 It is necessary to do this since it takes time away from other mill duties.
 I'd rather be carding your wool or making your yarn than picking poop balls from it.
 You will receive a skirting invoice, which requires your signature and agreement after delivery of your wool, if I deem it necessary to skirt here at the mill.